 Counseling and Psychological Services (CAPS) services are free, confidential, and available to currently enrolled students.
 Services include: brief counseling for individuals, couples, and groups; consultation to students, faculty, staff, and parents; assistance with referrals to community resources; and crisis interventions.

-The Rackham Resolution Officer is a confidential resource available to Rackham graduate students and postdocs.
+Rackham’s Graduate Student and Program Consultation Services offers resolution services, a confidential resource available to Rackham graduate students and postdocs.
 The Resolution Officer provides a neutral and safe environment to discuss personal concerns, or help resolve problems or conflicts involving the university.
 Services include connecting individuals to campus resources, providing information about graduate school or university policies and procedures, and assistance identifying and evaluating available options.

 The Ombuds office is a place where student questions, complaints, and concerns about the functioning of the university can be discussed confidentially in a safe environment.
 The office offers informal dispute resolution services, provides resources and referrals, and helps students consider the options available to them.

 Faculty and Staff Counseling and Consultation Office (FASCCO) is a University of Michigan program that offers a number of services designed to help staff, faculty, and their immediate family members with personal difficulties encountered at both work and home.
 A student, who is also a university employee (i.e., a GSI/GSSA/GSRA) is eligible for assistance from FASCCO.
 Free services provided by FASCCO include:

 - Short-term counseling services to all staff, faculty, and their immediate family members on personal, emotional, family, and work place issues

 - Personalized coaching services to assist with achieving professional or personal goals such as overcoming procrastination, improving work organization, and completion of specific projects